urielhdz/flexbox_rb/README.md

 ## Usage

-Add the css file you your application.css file
+Add the css file to your application.css file
 ```css
 *= require flexboxgrid
 ```